DDD develops policies that conform to state, federal, and contractual requirements.

 DDD welcomes comments and suggestions at any time.
-For more information regarding our policies and materials, contact DDD’s Policy Unit via email at [email protected].
+For more information regarding our policies and materials, contact DDD’s Policy Unit via email.

-Interested individuals are encouraged to also sign-up to receive policy updates from the Arizona Health Care Cost Containment System (AHCCCS).
+Interested individuals can also sign-up to receive Arizona Health Care Cost Containment System (AHCCCS) Policy Update Notifications via email.

-Pursuant to Title VI of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA) and other nondiscrimination laws and authorities, ADES does not discriminate on the basis of race, color, national origin, sex, age, or disability.
-Persons that require a reasonable accommodation based on language or disability should contact ADES’s Office of Equal Opportunity at [email protected].
+Pursuant to Title VI (6) of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA) and other nondiscrimination laws and authorities, the Arizona Department of Economic Security (ADES) does not discriminate on the basis of race, color, national origin, sex, age, or disability.
+Persons that require a reasonable accommodation based on language should contact the Division's Network Cultural Competency Unit via email.
+Persons that require a reasonable accommodation based on a disability should contact the DDD ADA Requests Unit via email.
 Requests should be made as early as possible to ensure the State has an opportunity to address the accommodation.

 All Policy Manuals have been moved to a single page to enable easier transition between manuals.